oprypin/crsfml/docs/api/graphics.md

 The supported font formats are: TrueType, Type 1, CFF, OpenType, SFNT, X11 PCF, Windows FNT, BDF, PFR and Type 42.

-Warning: SFML cannot preload all the font data in this function, so the contents of *stream* have to remain valid as long as the font is used.
+WARNING: SFML cannot preload all the font data in this function, so the contents of *stream* have to remain valid as long as the font is used.